google/comprehensive-rust/STYLE.md

 for people who attend the class.

-You can test the amount of space available using a simple tool.This tool can be used by clicking a toogle button right to the search button on left side of navbar.
+You can test the amount of space available using a simple tool.This tool can be used by clicking a toggle button right to the search button on left side of navbar.

 The rectangle has an aspect ratio similar to what you can see when you share